 Our fashion addiction is extremely damaging to the environment.
 In the meantime, fast fashion brands and retailers are slow to make efforts toward more sustainability in the industry.

-Overproduction and overconsumption have led the fast fashion industry to become the second-largest polluter in the world.
+Overproduction and overconsumption have led the fast fashion industry to become one of the largest polluters in the world.
 We have reached record high textile waste, clean water, air, and soil pollution by hazardous chemicals, and increasingly high carbon emissions.

 "Zara alone churns out 850 million clothing items a year.
 You can imagine the size of the toxic footprint it has left on this planet, particularly in developing countries like China where many of its products are made."